-- Check the Mandara Spa website for specials (select the Special Offers tab).
+- Check the Mandara Spa website for specials (select the Offers tab).

 If you’re not booking a vacation package and only want to visit Universal for one day, the cheapest way is usually to rent a car.
-Click on the link to learn more about how to do this.
-Often you can get a one-day rental for as little as $30 plus tax, which is much cheaper than the other options and gives you tons more flexibility.
-You will have to pay the current parking charge when you get to Universal, but even with that figured in this is usually the best value.
+Often you can get a one-day rental for as little as $30 plus tax, which is usually cheaper than the other options and gives you tons more flexibility.
+You will have to pay the current parking charge when you get to Universal, but even with that figured in this is usually the best value (though Lyft can be pretty close, depending on where you’re staying and what kind of rental deals you can find).
 Driving to Universal is very easy – take I-4 East and three or four exits away there will be signs telling you to exit for Universal.
 Follow the signs and they will lead you directly to the parking garage.
 Your hotel can give you specific instructions for how to get to I-4, or there are road signs on all the major Walt Disney World routes that will direct you.

-If you don’t want to rent a car, other options are a taxi (about $30-$45 each way plus tip, depending on traffic and where you leave from) or a chartered limo, sedan, or van.
+If you don’t want to rent a car, other good options are a taxi (about $30-$45 each way plus tip, depending on traffic and where you leave from) or a chartered limo, sedan, or van.
 Usually a chartered sedan will be fairly competitive in price with a taxi.
 With chartered cars you know the price up front, while the price of a ride in a taxi varies depending on traffic and the specific route the driver chooses.
-On the other hand, there are always taxis available immediately at both parks, whereas with a chartered sedan you need to schedule a time to be picked up.
+On the other hand, there are always taxis available immediately at Universal Studios Florida and Islands of Adventure, whereas with a chartered sedan you need to schedule a time to be picked up.
 Most limo services will pick you up earlier or later if you find that you get tired or need more time to see everything, but it depends on them having a car and driver available.

 Technically, you could take the city bus.
 This is really cheap, but not recommended.
 It takes about 1.5-2 hours each way from Disney’s Transportation & Ticket Center to Universal and requires you to change buses at the Orlando Central Bus Station, which feels more than a little sketchy.